jnmaloof/brassica_eqtl_paper/paper/uncrowded_eqtl.md

 For this paper, we combined different forms of biological information to narrow down gene candidates for consistant physioligcal and development QTL.
 We will step through our thought process for collecting and integrating increasingly complex data sets towards finding the potential causative genes underlying these QTL.
 We will first describe an experiment just involving the parents of the genetic mapping population and then move on to quantifying gene expression across the entire population.
 At each step we will constantly ask what new form of information does this increasingly complex data give us?
 Then discuss the limitations of each form of information.
 We will finish by giving suggestions as to what genes are likely candidates for the QTL of interest.

 # Methods

-## What materials did you use?
-Leaf and silique tissue from parents in the field.
-We decided to use the meristem tissue for RNA-seq as it usually gives the best information on what individual plants are "planning" on doing developmentally.
-We collected this tissue and flash froze it liquid nitrogen.
-We extracted the RNA and prepared libraries for RNA-sequencing following Ravi's protocol.
+### Field Site, Mapping Population, Experimental Design, Tissue Collection
+The field site was located at the University of Wyoming Agricultural Experimental Station in Laramie, Wyoming.
+Individual plants were germinated in the greenhouse for two weeks prior to transplant.
+125 genotypes of the Brassica rapa IRRI population (described in @brock_floral_2010) were transplanted to the field with replicates for each genotype filling one of five blocks.

+### Tissue Collection, RNA Isolation, RNA-seq Library Preperation
+After plants were estiblished in the field three weeks, apical meristem tissue was collected from indiviual replicate plants into 1.5 mL epindorf tubes and immediately flash frozen in liquid N. Individual samples were ground at -70 C using a morter and pestel.
+Powdered tissue was combined with RNA stabilization buffer and RNA was isolated following @Ravi_seq_2012.
+Individual cDNA libraries were created for each of the samples following (@Ravi_seq_2012, @Devessity_2013).

+### Sequencing and Bioinformatics
 The sequencing was preformed at the Berkeley Sequencing Facility.
-The raw reads were quality scored and mapped to the Chifu genome v1.5 .
-Counts of uniquely mapped reads were generated for each sample.
+The raw reads were quality scored and mapped to the Chifu genome v1.5.
+Counts of uniquely mapped reads were generated for each sample following @Divessitty_2013.
+Counts files generated from this pipeline were analysed using the Limma/Voom package in R using genotype and replicates as factors in a simple regression model(@smyth_limma, @R-foundation).
+Calculated model fitted values for each gene for each individual genotype were generated and used for Expression QTL Mapping.

-## Population of the study
-This study focused on the IMB211xR500 cross.

-## What is the design of your research?
-The field site was the Wyoming experimental station.
-It was a randomized block design.
-Each genotype in the population has tissue collected from it.
+### Expression QTL Mapping
+Gene expression values for each per genotype were first mapped using the scanone() function in the R/QTL package (@broman_rqtl).

 # Results
 ## What are your most significant results?